Šarūnas Jasikevičius: Maccabi Tel Aviv

 Jasikevičius joined Maccabi Tel Aviv in 2003, and helped them win two EuroLeague titles, two Israeli League crowns, and two Israeli Cups.
 He was named the 2005 Israeli Basketball Premier League MVP.

 NBA

 Jasikevičius signed with the Indiana Pacers in July 2005.
 The deal was worth $12 million over three years.
-He played in the NBA with the Pacers in 112 regular season games (16 starts), in one and a half seasons, averaging 7.3 points and 3.0 assists per game.
+He played in the NBA with the Pacers in 112 regular season games (16 starts), over one and a half seasons, averaging 7.3 points and 3.0 assists per game.

-On 17 January 2007, Jasikevičius was traded to the Golden State Warriors, along with Stephen Jackson, Al Harrington, and Josh Powell, in exchange for Troy Murphy, Mike Dunleavy, Jr., Ike Diogu, and Keith McLeod.
+On 17 January 2007, Jasikevičius was traded to the Golden State Warriors, along with Stephen Jackson, Al Harrington, and Josh Powell, in exchange for Troy Murphy, Mike Dunleavy Jr., Ike Diogu, and Keith McLeod.
 He did not become a part of the rotation in Golden State.
 He averaged 4.3 points and 2.3 assists per game, in 26 games (2 starts) played, in only 11.9 minutes per game.
 Jasikevičius was bought out by the Warriors on 20 September 2007.